pypm/home/docs/studies/prov20211004/index.md

 ![ab_test](img/AB_testing_rate_1004_zoom.png)

-The estimated coefficients are shown in the table below:
+The estimated coefficients are shown in the headings in the plots above.

 ### Hospital admission rates in Alberta by zone